SAP/spartacus-docs/_pages/dev/styling-and-page-layout/icon-library.md

 ```

 To load the font-related CSS file, a resource can be added for a specific icon type, or for all types (by leaving out types entirely).
 When a resource is added, the CSS file is linked to the DOM dynamically.
 Spartacus ensures that the font is only loaded once.

+## Directionality

+Since version 2.1, Right to Left (rtl) direction has been introduced as an alternative direction.
+Most icons are designed for ltr and do not change for rtl direction.
+Some icons, however, should flip in rtl mode.
+For more information, see [Directionality]({{ site.baseurl }}/styling-and-page-layout/#icons)).